 - Publication (allowing the public and other business to object against the mark registration)

-A registered trademark in Angola is valid for 10 years from the date of registration.
-If a mark is not used for 3 years continuously, it may be cancelled.
+A registered trademark in Denmark is valid for 10 years from the filing date.
+If a mark is not used for 5 years continuously, it may be cancelled.
 The trademark owner must use the trademark in the same form as that in its certificate.

-5.2 How long does the process take in Angola?
+••5.2 How long does the process take in Denmark?

-The entire process in Angola takes 18-24 months provided that there are no problems during the examination and publication stages.
+The entire process in Denmark takes 8-10 months provided that there are no problems during the examination and publication stages.
 That's the average time required to register your mark.

 You have an ownership confirmation and the mark becomes a point of value collection, meaning that whatever you invest into your brand or into its reputation will not disappear, but will ""stick"" to your trademark.
 Getting a registration will seal your ownership over this value.